Bed bugs vs Dust mites - What Bit You?

 Dust Mite Allergic Reactions

-If you are experiencing a dust mite allergy, the symptoms to be aware of are skin eczema, dermatitis, rarely hives or rashes.
+If you are experiencing a dust mite allergy, the symptoms to be aware of are skin eczema, dermatitis, and rarely hives or rashes.
 You can also have a runny or stuffy nose, cough, sneeze a lot, or have difficulty breathing or asthma.

 If you are not allergic to bug bites or dust mites, the bite marks and skin problems should go away on their own in a couple of weeks

 What To Do In Case You Have an Allergic Reaction to Dust Mites?

 Neither bed bugs nor dust mites transmit diseases to people.
 However, they can cause a number of serious health problems to people with allergies.

 You should also avoid dust and dust mites especially if you are pregnant.
 A study shows that if dust mite remnants get into the mother's organism they may reach the baby and increase the risk of the baby developing an allergy.

 The symptoms can be mild to severe.
 If the symptoms are mild and go on for more than a week, visit your doctor to determine if it is a dust mite allergy or a regular cold.

 Mild Symptoms of Dust Mite Allergy